Background pattern

 Precautions during pregnancy and in women of childbearing age

-Due to the association of ibuprofen-type medications with an increased risk of congenital anomalies/abortions, it is not recommended to administer them during the first and second trimesters of pregnancy, except in strictly necessary cases.
+Because the administration of ibuprofen-type medications has been associated with an increased risk of congenital anomalies/abortions, it is not recommended to administer it during the first and second trimester of pregnancy unless it is strictly necessary.
 In these cases, the dose and duration will be limited to the minimum possible.

 Ibuprofen may affect or be affected by other medications.
 For example:

-• Metotrexate (to treat cancer and inflammatory diseases).
+• Methotrexate (used to treat cancer and inflammatory diseases).
 Your doctor may adjust the dose of this medication.

 • Corticosteroids such as cortisone and prednisolone.